Penn Office of Information Security is available to respond to computing security incidents and can be reached at:

 - E-mail: security@isc.upenn.edu

-- If you are reporting an attack against a computer belonging to you, and the attack appears to be coming from or involve a computer that is part of Penn's network, it is very helpful if you can forward any logs you have that detail the attack to us at security@isc.upenn.edu to assist in the investigation.
+- Suppose you are reporting an attack against a computer belonging to you, and the attack appears to be coming from or involving a computer part of Penn's network.
+In that case, it would be beneficial if you could forward any logs you have that detail the attack to us at security@isc.upenn.edu to assist in the investigation.

-- If you are a Penn computer user, and you have reason to believe that one or more of your computers has been compromised, then report it to us along with any logs or other evidence you have detailing the compromise.
-It's also a good idea to unplug the affected machine(s) from the network until the matter is resolved.
+- If you are a Penn computer user and have reason to believe that one or more of your computers has been compromised, report it to us along with any logs or other evidence you have detailing the compromise.
+It's also a good idea to unplug the affected machine(s) from the network or disable the device(s) wireless and cellular capability until the matter is resolved.

-- If you are reporting what you believe is a violation of copyright law involving a computer that is part of Penn's network, please check the information on Copyright and File Sharing webpage before making your report.
+- If you report what you believe violates copyright law involving a computer part of Penn's network, please check the information on the Copyright and File Sharing webpage before making your report.